-Most tested sites were recorded with concentration levels of arsenic below the ANZECC water quality trigger value for freshwater ecosystems of 0.024mg/L (Figure 24).
-However Wandena North (EBN7) recorded Arsenic concentrations of 0.036mg/L on the October sampling run.
-This is very concerning as no site tested has ever recorded arsenic about the guideline.
-The high spring rainfall did however cause increased runoff and even flooding in some places and this could be a anomalie, further monitoring in 2014 is recommended to ensure that this is not a continuing trend.
+All tested sites were recorded with concentration levels of arsenic below the ANZECC water quality trigger value for freshwater ecosystems of 0.024mg/L (Figure 24).
+However Peters Rd (EBN23) recorded Arsenic concentrations of 0.009mg/L on the July sampling run.
+In 2013 Wandena North recorded concentrations above the guidelines, this was not the case in 2014.
+This would more than likely indicate that the arsenic concentrations that did present in the 2013 snapshot were from the flood event and not a permanent decline in water quality.